DinoChiesa/jwt-webtool/README.md

 # JWT Web tool

 This is the source code for a web tool that can decode JWT, verify signed JWT, decrypt encrypted JWT, and create signed or encrypted JWT.
-It has some limitations!
+It works nicely for lots of cases.
+It also has a few limitations; details below.

 ![screengrab](images/screenshot-20191115-083624.png)

 ## License

-This code is Copyright (c) 2019-2020 Google LLC, and is released under the Apache Source License v2.0.
+This code is Copyright (c) 2019-2021 Google LLC, and is released under the Apache Source License v2.0.
 For information see the [LICENSE](LICENSE) file.

 ## Purpose